Level 2 Powerboat Handling

 Gain confident, practical powerboat handling skills over two hands-on training days.

-On this course you’ll learn launching and recovery, close-quarters handling, securing to a buoy, anchoring, coming alongside and man-overboard skills.
+Launching and recovery, boat handling, securing to a buoy, anchoring, leaving and coming alongside, man overboard.

 Organiser